nosarthur/qc101/overview.rst

 * input device: switches, keyboard, mouse, etc
 * output device: light bulbs, speaker, screen, etc

 This layout is known as the :wiki:`Von Neumann architecture`.

+Currently, the so-called quantum computers on the market are more of the nature of quantum processors, where the computation process is a quantum time evolution of the quantum bits.
+As far as I know, 'quantum memory' does not exist.
+Thus calculations need to be read out immediately.

 For classical computing, increasing level of abstraction

 * underlying physical processes